 On the internet, I recently stumbled across another blogger who had taken a list of pop songs and

-flogged them like a dead horse reviewed them for FI messages.
+flogged reviewed them for FI messages.

 This reminded me of something I heard Andy Hart (of the excellent Maven Money podcast) say:

 When you steal an idea from me, you’re stealing twice.
 Once from me, and once from the person I originally stole it from.Andy Hart